 Credit card fraud is when someone uses another person's private information in order to either obtain new credit cards or to spend on existing ones for the purpose of personal financial gain.
 The Internet has caused rapid growth in these types of charges, and "identity theft" is another term that's often used to describe this situation.

 Larceny is defined as the unlawful taking of the personal property of another without proper consent.
 The defendant must also have the intent to deprive the victim of this property.
 Florida defines the line between "petty" and "grand" larceny at the value of $300.
 Grand larceny is a felony that carries more severe penalties.

 A person commits retail theft in several ways.
 A defendant does not necessarily need to remove items from a store to be charged with retail theft.
 All someone needs to do is remove a label, a universal product code, or a price tag, transfer merchandise from one container to another or remove a shopping cart.
 The defendant must also intend to deprive the merchant of the possession, use, benefit, or "full retail value" of the item or items in question.

 Property theft is a charge that can also occur in several situations.
 Again, whether a crime is a misdemeanor or a felony depends on whether the value of the property taken exceeds $300.
 There are additional degrees of property theft, as the taking of anything worth $20,000 or more is considered a second-degree felony, and the taking of $100,000 or more is considered a first-degree felony.

 Possession of stolen property in Florida is defined as any person who traffics in or endeavors to traffic in property that he or she knows or should know was stolen.
 This crime is considered a felony of the second degree.

-If any of these situations applies to you or someone you love, the worst thing you can do is nothing.
-Contact Scott and Medling, P.A., today to schedule a consultation.
+If any of these situations apply to you or someone you love, the worst thing you can do is nothing.
+Contact a burglary and theft attorney at The Law Offices of Roger Scott today to schedule a consultation.
 The earlier you begin to build your defense, the better your chances of moving past this will be.